-The significant reduction in rate rises in 2016/17 and onwards is as a result of Council modelling in potential ramifications of rate capping that was introduced in 2016/17.
+The significant reduction in rate rises in 2016/17 and onwards is as a result of Council modelling in potential ramifications of rate capping that will be introduced in that year.

-15 Rating Information
+12. Rating Information

 This section contains information on Council's past and foreshadowed rating levels along with Council's rating structure and the impact of changes in property valuations.
 This section should be read in conjunction with Council's Rating Strategy 2014-2018 which is available on Council's website.